 - Most days contain 2 sleep blocks, with the main core sleep at night sustaining wakefulness for a long period of time while having added benefits of a nap during the day for a quick refresh.

-- The ideal setup would be having a fixed core length at night and a fixed time of when to nap and keeping consistent sleep times as often as possible.
-However, sleep times can be different on a daily basis with small variation if necessary as well.
+- The ideal setup would be¬†having a fixed core length at night and a fixed time of when to nap.¬†Sleep times should be as consistent as possible.
+However, sleep times can be different on a daily basis if necessary as well.

-- A consistent daily dark period is used to stabilize the circadian rhythm, starting at the same time everyday.
-Currently there are a couple polyphasic sleepers in the community who stay on this schedule for extra flexibility while getting a chance to learn to nap and recharge from a nap during the daytime; they also reported to have very few issues with the schedule.
-The main structure sets this schedule up with extra protection for night sleep by avoiding any sleep past ~6 PM to facilitate falling asleep at night.
+- A consistent daily dark period¬†stabilizes the circadian rhythm, starting at the same time everyday.
+Currently, there are a couple polyphasic sleepers in the community who stay on this schedule for extra flexibility.
+At the same time, they also learn to nap and recharge from a nap during the daytime; they also reported to have very few issues with the schedule.
+There is no nap past ~6 PM to facilitate falling asleep at night.

-- During recovery days to recover from lost sleep or sickness, it is also necessary to have night sleep placed after dark period has started some time like normal days to not mess up dark period and night sleep timing.
-If dark period for example is set at 10 PM, place the night sleep at no earlier than 11 PM for all days regardless of sickness.
+- During recovery days¬†to recover from lost sleep or sickness,¬†it is also¬†necessary to have night sleep placed after dark period has started¬†some time like normal days.
+This is to avoid¬†messing up dark period and night sleep timing.
+If dark period for example is set at 10 PM, place the night sleep at no earlier than 11 PM¬†for all days¬†regardless of sickness.¬†

 OTHER NON-REDUCING BIPHASIC SCHEDULES